 I wonder how many times a week we subconsciously read the label on our shower gel, toothpaste tube, washing up liquid or moisturiser.

-Marie Kondo in her book “spark joy” suggests we protect our homes from the visual clutter of the outside world and encourages us to remove labels wherever possible from products we use daily.
+The decluttering guru Marie Kondo suggests we protect our homes from the visual clutter of the outside world and encourages us to remove labels wherever possible from products we use daily.

 As a mother of two young children I figured this would be almost impossible for safety reasons, however, off I went to give it a go.